ReferralJoe/jobs_web_scrapper/README.md

 ## Development

-General instructions on how to Develop for the project should be stated with a link to [DEVELOPMENT](docs/DEVELOPMENT.md), or could be merged in [CONTRIBUTING](docs/CONTRIBUTING.adoc).
+General instructions on how to Develop for the project are listed in [DEVELOPMENT](docs/DEVELOPMENT.md).

 ----